mesoform/client-onboarding/google/README.md

         gcloud auth application-default login
         ```

-*   **Athena Project**: You must have already been onboarded by Mesoform.
+*   **Athena Project**: You must have already been onboarded by Mesoform (see [athena.mesoform.com](https://athena.mesoform.com)).
 This process creates the necessary Athena management project and the `cloudspace-creator` service account that these scripts grant permissions to.

 ### 2. Initialize
 Run the `init` command to generate a `.env` file with your organization's details.